d2doan/cse15l-lab-reports/labrep3.md

         redeemed social condition; to know even one life breathed easier because you have lived;
         this is to have succeeded [as a whistleblower].”
 ```
 Now, the content is a little more useful.
 You could use a command similar to this to check if a passasge is staying on-topic.
-In this case, the journal should be about pharmaceuticals, so it would be important to check the content that does not directly mention pharmacy.<br/>
+In this case, the journal should be about pharmaceuticals, so it would be important to check the relevancy of content that does not directly mention pharmacy.<br/>

 ---
 ## ***Reflection***